YMCA360/external-api-docs/docs/schedules.md

 ## Schedules

 The `/schedules` endpoint provides access to schedule information.
-Results are ordered by `start_at`.
+Results are ordered by `start_at` and filtered to `scheduled_after` the current time by default.

 * [Request and Response](#request-and-response)
 * [Pagination](#pagination)